experiment-lab/oneClickMonatization/readme.md

 * [Introduction](#Intro)

 ## Intro
-* mart TVs use a variety of operating systems (OS) to provide a seamless user experience.
+- Mart TVs use a variety of operating systems (OS) to provide a seamless user experience.
 Here are some of the most popular ones:
 ```
    1. WebOS: Developed by LG, WebOS is known for its user-friendly interface and support for major streaming apps like Netflix, Amazon Prime Video, and Disney+¹.
    2. Tizen OS: Samsung's proprietary OS, Tizen, offers a clear layout and easy usability.
 It includes features like Samsung TV Plus, which provides a selection of free internet-based TV channels¹.